-You will also be able to choose from over 25 different teas, including three exclusive, bespoke blends.
+You can also choose from over 25 different teas, including three exclusive, bespoke blends.

-The Caviar Afternoon Tea at Corinthia London is available Monday to Friday 2pm-6pm and weekends from 1pm-7pm
+Afternoon Tea at Corinthia London is served Monday to Friday 2pm to 6pm and weekends from 1pm to 7pm

 Anya Café, Chelsea

-Set on the corner of Pont Street in Kensington and Chelsea, the new café from designer Anya Hindmarch is not strictly an afternoon tea – but the quirky cakes are too fun not to include.
+Set on the corner of Pont Street in Kensington and Chelsea, this café from designer Anya Hindmarch has always been fun, but now it’s launched a quirky afternoon tea.

-Chubby Hearts, Party Rings and Monster Cakes are just some of the delicious treats made from the finest ingredients, but designed to make you smile.
+Chubby Hearts, Mini Smile Cakes and Frosted Caterpillar Tarts are just some of the delicious treats made from the finest ingredients, but designed to make you smile.